2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ![immagine](assets/fr/46.webp)

-This broadcast led to numerous discussions about Bitcoin mining, its electricity consumption, and its impact on ecology more generally.
+This broadcast sparked numerous discussions about Bitcoin mining, its energy consumption, and its broader ecological impact.

 ## Put up Posters in Your City